 Mapping

-Maps of different scales may be used, however, large scale maps such as 1:10,000 are recommended to facilitate the distinction between models and lots.
+Maps of different scales may be used, however, large-scale maps such as 1:10,000 are recommended to facilitate the distinction between models and lots.
 It is advisable to have a series of maps of this type by strata and the generation of a single map for field monitoring will be avoided.
 In this way, the groups in charge of the inventory will have facilities to make tours and locate distinguishable sites in the field to access in subsequent monitoring or to facilitate access for the group intervening in the monitoring.
-This cartography will document altimetric references, geographical features (such as drainage), road infrastructure (here primary and secondary roads are included, characterizing their type, that is, paved or not), possible division of the lots, characterizing the location of the stand with dissimilar from each other.
+This cartography will document altimetric references, geographical features (such as drainage), road infrastructure (here primary and secondary roads are included, characterizing their type, that is, paved or not), possible division of the lots, characterizing the location of the stand with dissimilar colors from each other.
 There will be a general map of the lots and models that summarize the maps generated for field monitoring.
 This can be of a higher scale (1:50,000, 1:100,000) and will serve as support for monitoring planning.
 For each monitoring period, the project map base will be updated, and data on areas planted and under control for said period will be included.
 As support for cartography, aerial photographs may be used for plot location procedures.

 Sample size.